-Gladiolus flowers obtained their name from the Latin word gladius, which means “little sword”.
+Gladiolus flowers came from the Latin name gladius, which means “little sword.”
 It refers to the sword-like shape and appearance of the plant’s leaves and flower spikes.

 Also, because of its look, the gladiolus flowers are known as sword lilies or corn lilies.

 On top of that, the name xiphium also refers to a gladioli flower.
 It comes from the Greek word xiphios, which means “sword.”

 Commercially, gladiolus flowers are called glads.

 These flowers are a known symbol of remembrance and infatuation.
 In the language of flowers, a gladiolus flower also means honor, faithfulness, persistence, calmness, integrity, and strength of character.